Woutitit/woutitit.github.io/articles/how-to-hard-hit-edm.md

 # How to hard hit EDM
 > Not sure if this is the right place.

-> IMPORTANT: This article might be update many times the more I understand about it.
+> IMPORTANT: This article might get updated many times the more I understand about it.
 Like, stuff in here may be plain wrong but it's my current understanding.

 ## Examples:
 - Lots of Zekk